Maroch57/project_task-manager/README.md

 # Webstack - Portfolio Project

 This is capstone project that is collaborated by three members namely:
-Jahath Mwarori
+1. Jahath Mwarori
-Edwin Waweru
+2. Edwin Waweru
-Edem Dufe
+3. Edem Dufe

 ## Tasks
 ### 0. The presentation
-mandatory

 You will present your project individually or as a team on a zoom call.

 Your presentation, inclusive of the demo, should not exceed 16 minutes.
 You are expected to provide the following: